keenanwoodall/Deform/README.md

 ![Example Deformer](https://i.imgur.com/ShOeUPI.gif)

 **Step 10**
 For a finishing touch, make sure to add `[BurstCompile]` to the `OffsetJob`.
-This will make you code be compiled by Burst (run waaay faster).
+This will make your code be compiled by Burst (it'll run waaay faster).

 Here's the final script:
 ```cs